JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Agent_Behaviours.md

  * Try adding another type of AI entity that has some other logic for its behaviour.
  * Try setting the the `num_entities` to a larger value in the **tutorial_scene**.
 How many AI entities you can add without it affecting performance?

 In 6.1 it was noted that you usually don't want to update the AI every physics frame.
 There are several reasons for this.
 For one, the game world usually doesn't change dramatically each frame and as a result the AI Agent would end up choosing the same behaviour as it did on the previous frame.
-Secondly, updating the AI Agent each frame has of course a cost.
+Secondly, updating the AI Agent each frame has of course a cost, even if it can be a tiny one.
 If the updating doesn't result in a change in the behaviour and it costs some frame time, it doesn't make sense to do the updating unless it is necessary.
+The more AI agents you want to run, the more important this becomes.
 Thirdly, we humans (and also animals in general) have various *reaction times* that cause some delay when we are reacting to the changes in our environment.
 Adding some delay may make your AI entities more *believable* and fun.

 Some of the ways to update the AI less often can be:
  * Set the cooldown value for the AI agent node to a higher value.
 Each time you update the AI Agent, this cooldown value will be reset and the update will happen only after the cooldown time has passed.
+ * Use a delay like on the Behaviour Tree tutorial with a random variance added.
  * Evaluate the AI Agent options based on **events**.
 For example, if you have an Area2D or Area3D that you use for sensing the environment, you can evaluate what the AI Agent should do when an enemy enters or exits the area.
 Another example could be the AI entity losing or gaining more health, getting an alarm signal, and so on.

-To see the difference of adding some delay to updateing the AI agent, test how the code below for the **ai_entity** script changes the way the AI works.
-The only thing it adds is the `ticking_delay` variable that introduces a minimum delay plus a random variance to when the updating occurs.
-You can try adding different delays and how it affects performance and the AI reaction times.